Work is important. Now that is an understatement.

 You must realize that as a freelancer, you will have to pitch yourself much more compared to what you might have done in your yearly appraisals.
 You need to know, with time and experience, when to increase the price of your work.

-And that depends on a number of factors, like:
+And that depends on several factors, like:

 - Length of the project.